ruby/ruby/doc/distribution.md

 # Distribution

-This document outlines the expected way to distribute Ruby, with a specific focus on building Ruby packages for operating system distributions.
+This document outlines the expected way to distribute Ruby, with a specific focus on building Ruby packages.

 ## Building a Ruby Tarball